patzsantos/e-portfolio-uoeo/README.md

 - [Double day](https://github.com/patzsantos/e-portfolio-uoeo/blob/module2/oop/Unit%204/codio_doubleday.py)

 ## Reflection
 I took advantage of this week to get back on track with answering my Codio exercises.
 Learning about class diagrams was a bit overwhelming for me.
-But my understanding is that they detail quite well how to implement systems.
+My understanding is that they detail quite well how to implement systems.
 This will be very helpful in developing the proposal of my driverless car.
 However, I have to admit that I need to do more reading and research on class diagrams.

 ---